ucb-bar/chipyard/docs/Customization/Custom-Core.rst

 .. note::

     This page contains links to the files that contains important definitions in the Rocket chip repository, which is maintained separately from Chipyard.
-If you find any discrepency between the code on this page and the code in the source file, please report it through
+If you find any discrepancy between the code on this page and the code in the source file, please report it through
     GitHub issues!

 Wrap Verilog Module with Blackbox (Optional)